Academic Master

 Similar applications are found in Pease Elementary School in San Antonio, Texas where students were encouraged to improve their lives with the use of technology.
 It was also seen how students were surprised when testing tubes and air pumps could find the carbon dioxide levels in the air.

 The current policy is used because it is relevant to the changing requirements of the current generation.
-I plan to work in a highly facilitated environment where technology is used improvement in student outcomes.
+I plan to work in a highly facilitated environment where technology is used to improve student outcomes.
 Moreover, one can see how school principals have become highly aware of the importance of accountability in the school.
-Also, the American public has become highly aware of the movement that is common in schools, federal government, and students.
+Also, the American public has become highly aware of the movement that is common in schools, the federal government, and students.
 Also, with the addition of the “No Child Left Behind Act- NCLB,” policymaking groups were looking at the development of accountability in students.
 NCLB was also introduced in 2002, and in this the level of accountability and patents were studied.
 The current federal, state, and local school accountability measures as well as policy initiatives that call for improved leadership have placed increasing demands on principals.

 Looking at the changes and improvements in ELCC standards, there are many ramifications.
 Without much doubt, the world is changing.
 There is data that supports that superintendents are leaving their current roles as part of the educational society.
 These trends are combined with the incompetency that is prevalent today.
 With the drastic changes, there is a natural requirement for superintendents to promote leadership of key members at the school.
 Such improvement in ideal policies and reforms will not magically solve all the problems but only add some positive aspects to the current state of education.
 All introductions of ELCC standards relate to benchmarks and guideposts that allow people to improve their usage of research bases.